Lightning and Surge Protectors

-Understanding the significance between Lightning & Surge Protection
+Understanding the significance between Lightning and Surge Protectors

 Direct Lightning Strike

-A direct lightning strike has the ability to generate millions of volts in electricity.
-At the same time, the strike can create hundreds of thousands of amps plus over-voltage.
-This can lead to damage of the structure of your home as well as destruction of equipment in the home that uses electricity.
+This can lead to damage to the structure of your home as well as destruction of equipment in the home that uses electricity.
 With lightning and power surges, electronics are easily damaged if no protection is in place.

 Indirect Lightning Strike